-Whether you are a seasoned gluten free baking pro or if you are a complete newbie, my gluten free baking tips will help you become a better baker!
+Whether you are a seasoned gluten free baking pro or a complete newbie to gluten free, these gluten free baking tips will help you become a better baker!
+Baking with gluten free flour can be a challenge, and I help make it easier.
+I discuss flour blends, measuring tips, and what works for making delicious gluten-free bread and yeast recipes, cookies, and cake.

 This post may contain affiliate links.
 Please read our Disclosure Policy.

-Determining what gluten free flour blend to use will vary by what you can easily find.
+Determining what gluten free flour blend to use will vary depending on what you can easily find.
 Each flour blend has a different ratio of gluten free grains and starches.
 It really makes gluten free baking more like a chemistry experiment!!

 To make gluten free baking easier for you, I wrote up all the gluten-free flour blends and individual gluten-free flour/starches I have used.
 Read to find out the best gluten free flour to use and when.

-Gluten free flour blends come in many different price points, so I tend to use the less expensive blends for cake, cookies, and muffinsโthe more expensive blends I use for bread, pizza, biscuits, and pie crust.
+Gluten-free flour blends come in many price points, so I tend to use the less expensive blends for cake, cookies, and muffins.
+I use the more expensive one, Authentic Foods Steve’s Bread Blend for bread, pizza, biscuits, and pie crust.

-- Bread and Buns – For bread, especially if you are shaping it, I recommend using Authentic Foods Steve’s GF Bread Blend.
-It is hands down the best gluten free blend I have ever found.
+- Bread and Buns – For bread, especially if you want to shape it, I recommend using Authentic Foods Steve’s GF Bread Blend.
+It is hands down the best gluten free blend I have ever found for bread.
 Note that it is NOT good for bread machine recipes.
 Just check out my Gluten Free Challah recipe to see how easily you can braid the dough!
+I also love it for all of my Gluten-Free Cinnamon Roll recipes.

 - Bread Machine Bread – I use a custom blend of gluten free flour and starch for my popular Gluten Free Bread Machine Bread recipe.
 I find this blend is far superior to anything else I have tried.
-Most gluten free blends on the market I have tried do not work well in the bread machine because they are not good with yeast recipes.
-I tested Cup4Cup Gluten Free Flour Blend, and it works well in my bread machine.
+Most gluten free blends on the market I have tried do not work well in the bread machine because they are not made for use in yeast recipes.
+I tested Cup4Cup Gluten Free Flour Blend, and it was one of the few that worked well in my bread machine.

 - Pies, Quiche, and Tarts – My favorite gluten free flour blend for pies, quiche, and tarts is Cup4Cup.
-King Arthur Measure For Measure and Better Batter GF Blend are also good brands for flaky crusts.
+King Arthur Measure For Measure, Bob’s Red Mill 1:1, Namaste, and Better Batter GF Blend are also good brands for flaky crusts.
 Note: Better Batter is expensive, but you can often find it for sale on their website.
 Check out how flaky my homemade Gluten Free Pie Crust recipe turns out with the Cup4Cup blend.

 - Biscuits – My favorite gluten free flour blend for making biscuits is Cup4Cup.
-Indeed, I tested seven different gluten free flour blends, and I shared all of the results in my popular Gluten Free Biscuits recipe so you can see how each blend performed.
+Indeed, I tested 12 different gluten free flour blends in my recipe to know how each works.
+I shared all of the results in my popular Gluten Free Biscuits recipe so you can see how each blend performed.

 - Cakes and Cookies – I tend to use the less expensive flour blends for cakes and cookies.
 I find that King Arthur Measure for Measure and Bob’s Red Mill 1:1 GF Flour Blend work just fine.
 There is no huge difference in using these brands compared to the more expensive blends.